Shopify/dashing/README.md

 Features:

  - Custom widgets!
-Built using whatever HTML/Coffeescript wizardry you posses
+Built using whatever HTML/Coffeescript wizardry you possess
  - Multiple dashboards!
 You can have many different views all hosted by the same app
  - Shareable widgets!
  - ...